-However, to discourage unfair play and analogous to the Laws of the Game, holding, pulling or pushing, or any offence which is not an attempt to play the ball or challenge for the ball, receives a yellow card.
+However, to discourage unfair play and analogous to the Laws of the Game, holding, pulling or pushing, or any offence which is not an attempt to play the ball, receives a yellow card.
 Of course, reckless or excessive force challenges remain yellow and red card offences, respectively.
 Finally, a handball DOGSO remains a red card offence.

-Law 35 is identical to the law from Penalties (penalty shoot-out), and requires the referee to continue with ADG even in the event of a team having less than seven players on the field.
+Law 35 is identical to the law from Kicks from the Penalty Mark, and requires the referee to continue with ADG even in the event of a team having less than seven players on the field.

 Denying an Obvious Goal-Scoring Opportunity (DOGSO) Sanction

 Careless Foul None

 Reckless Foul Yellow Card

-Holding, pulling or pushing, or no attempt to play the ball or challenge for the ball Yellow Card
+Holding, pulling or pushing, or no attempt to play the ball Yellow Card

 Excessive Force Foul Red Card

 Handball Red Card